tobylockley/overture-drivers/drivers/barco_clickshare/readme.md

 [enum] Indicates if at least one source (Button, Link, mobile app, ...) is currently connected.
 - `Disconnected`: No one is using the clickshare.
 - `Connected`: At least one user is connected to the clickshare.

+### WallpaperStatus
+[enum] Controls wallpaper mode.
+- `Hide`: Wallpaper is hidden in idle mode, no hdmi output.
+- `Show`: Wallpaper is shown in idle mode.

 ### IsSingleDisplay
 [String] Shows if more than one display is connected to the base. *Internal use only*